charlesxu90/phbuilder/README.md

 19  1  1000  1000  1000
 ```

 will position restrain only atom 19.
-Position restraining during the calibration is required to avoid (strong) interactions between the titratable atoms and the neutralizing buffer particle (by preventing them from moving too close together in the simulation box).
-If the ligand and buffer particle accidentally get close to each other in some of the calibration runs, the resulting **dVdl** coefficients will be significantly affected.
+Position restraining during the parameterization is required to avoid (strong) interactions between the titratable atoms and the neutralizing buffer particle (by preventing them from moving too close together in the simulation box).
+If the ligand and buffer particle accidentally get close to each other in some of the parameterization runs, the resulting **dVdl** coefficients will be significantly affected.
 It is also important to remember while selecting atoms for which positions are restrained, that we want to keep the distance between the titratable group and the buffer particle large, but at the same time we want to sample as much orientational configurations as possible.
 Thus, in the case of ARGT we only fix the $\text{C}_\alpha$ atom of arginine.
 The suitable selection of atoms to restrain is system-dependent and therefore the responsibility of the user.

 ### 5. Perform basic workflow steps 4 to 6 to obtain a solvate structure.